joannakl/learning-open-source/_articles/technically-open/basics.md

  * #wikipedia
  * #drupal
  * #umbuntu
-2. For 3 open projects you've chosen in earlier modules, or any 3 open projects selected from [Github's list of good projects for beginners](https://github.com/trending) answer the following questions:
+2. For any project you've interacted with in earlier modules, or any 3 open projects selected from [Github's list of good projects for beginners](https://github.com/trending) answer the following questions:
  * Where do people talk?
  * How active are the communication channels where people talk?
  * How many channels are available within a a project (are there channels for focused work, or new contributors?)
+ * How does the code of conduct apply to communication channels?
 3. Write a blog post on one of the following topics:
 	*  My experience communicating with open source.
 	*  Why, or why not open communities like [Creative Commons](https://slack-signup.creativecommons.org/) and [Open Data](http://slack.opendatacommunity.io/) should use a closed-source tool like Slack.